 book week concert

-ISB’s curriculum is not only just American, here’s what it is.
+ISB’s curriculum is not just American, here’s what it is.

 In a traditional American classroom, learning is restricted to the American curriculum.